Preveen369/EnlightenIt-Hub-App/README.md

 ### 📝 Blogging Platform

 - Create, share, and explore posts on various topics.
 - Follow your favorite creators and discover trending topics.

 ### 🔒 Secure & Friendly

 - Authentication using JSON Web Tokens (JWT).
 - Safe and welcoming space for users to connect and grow.

 ### 🌐 Full-Stack Integration

 - Frontend communicates with the backend via RESTful APIs.
 - Backend handles CRUD operations with MongoDB.
+- **CORS Configuration**: Backend is configured to allow cross-origin requests from the frontend for seamless integration.

 ### 📱 Responsive Design

 - Adapts to different screen sizes for a consistent experience.
 - Ensures usability on both desktop and mobile devices.

+### ☁️ File Storage Integration

+- Integrated with Cloudinary for efficient and secure file storage.
+- Supports uploading and managing images for posts and user profiles.

 ---